 Lost or stolen dinghies are heart-breaking, as they’re expensive to replace and your mobility is limited until you do.
 Tips to lessen the chances of the dinghy being stolen or floating free.
 [More] Don’t Lose Your Dinghy

-Reducing windage is an important part of hurricane prep, particularly if you’re at a dock, on the hard, or tied to mangroves where you won’t even nominally be head to wind.
-Items to think about.
+Prepping for a hurricane on your boat?
+Reducing windage is key, particularly if you’re at a dock, on the hard, or tied to mangroves where you won’t even nominally be head to wind.
+What you need to know.
 [More] Hurricane Prep: Reducing Windage